 Or, if a projector can deliver over 95% of the DCI-P3 standard, this is another sign of good performance.

-The contrast ratio is the difference between the brightest (white) and darkest (black) color signals that a projector produces.
+The contrast ratio is the difference between the brightest (white) and darkest (black) color signals a projector produces.

 A higher contrast ratio is theoretically better, meaning the blacks are blacker, the whites are whiter, and you will get a picture that pops off the screen with much more visible detail.